Skip to main content

 Data Cache

 This topic describes the working principles of Data Cache and how to enable Data Cache to improve query performance on external data.
-From v3.3.0, Data Cache is enabled by default.

 In data lake analytics, StarRocks works as an OLAP engine to scan data files stored in external storage systems, such as HDFS and Amazon S3.
 The I/O overhead increases as the number of files to scan increases.
 In addition, in some ad hoc scenarios, frequent access to the same data doubles I/O overhead.